AfsanehNarimani/AfsanehNarimani.github.io/README.md

 # Profile

-AI-focused software engineer with 7+ years of experience in backend development for large-scale banking systems and current research in AI-driven medical imaging.
-Currently working as a **Research Assistant (Part-time) at [NeurAITex (NeurAI Tech Medical Innovation)](https://www.linkedin.com/company/neuraitex/about/)**, a leading research hub at the University of Tehran.
-At NeurAITex, I contribute to **AI and ML innovations in neurology and neurosurgery**, focusing on MRI analysis, computer vision, and intelligent diagnostic systems that enhance surgical precision and patient outcomes.
-Passionate about applying AI/ML to real-world challenges, particularly in healthcare and medical imaging.
+Engineer and AI specialist with 7+ years of industry experience building secure, scalable software systems for 9M+ financial-service users and conducting research in medical AI.
+Skilled in deep learning, system design, and innovative problem-solving.
+Dedicated to applying technical expertise toward entrepreneurial innovation and engineering design challenges.

 ## Research Interests